AUTH_TYPE env variable for *cgi

 This is my first contribution to an open source project (this was a find and then copy/paste), but look forward to more so please let me know if I'm using proper procedure and etiquette.

-#2 Updated by oherrala almost 7 years ago
+#2 Updated by oherrala about 7 years ago

 I just got MoinMoin's HTTP authentication to work without this patch.
 This is a workaround while waiting a correct(TM) fix.

 setenv.add-environment = ( "AUTH_TYPE" => "Digest" ) # Or "Basic"